-3.2.5.14.11 (Updated Section) Handling a Network Interfaces Response
+3.2.5.14.11 Handling a Network Interfaces Response

-The client MUST extract IPv4Address and IPv6Address addresses from each NETWORK\INTERFACE\INFO structure and MUST insert the addresses into set Connection.Server.AddressList to the received values.
+The client MUST extract IPv4Address and IPv6Address addresses from each NETWORK\INTERFACE\INFO structure and MUST set Connection.Server.AddressList to the received values.

 The client MUST return the list of network interfaces received from the server to the calling application.